dfinity/portal/docs/developer-docs/backend/rust/11-stable-structures.md

 ## Overview

-The conventional approach to canister state persistence is to serialize the entire state to stable memory in the `pre_upgrade` hook and decode it back in the `post_upgrade` hook.

-This approach is easy to implement and works well for relatively small datasets.
-Unfortunately, it does not scale well and can render a canister non-upgradable.

 Stable structures are designed to use stable memory as the backing store, allowing them to grow to gigabytes in size without the need for `pre_upgrade`/`post_upgrade` hooks.

 A [stable structure library](https://github.com/dfinity/stable-structures#readme) exists which aims to simplify managing data structures directly in stable memory and provides example code templates.

-Key design principals of stable structures include:
-- Compatibility with multi-memory Wasm.
-- Backward compatibility.
-- No `pre_upgrade` hooks.
-- No reallocation.
-- Limited blast radius of errors, bugs, or data corruption.
-- Increased simplicity.

-For more information about the philosophy behind the design of stable structures, see [Roman's tutorial on stable structures](https://mmapped.blog/posts/14-stable-structures.html).
+For more information about stable structures, please see the [stable structures library](https://github.com/dfinity/stable-structures) and [Roman's tutorial on stable structures](https://mmapped.blog/posts/14-stable-structures.html).

 ## Prerequisites